MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus.md

 ### Light dismiss

-Light dismiss controls, such as menus, context menus, and other flyouts, trap keyboard and gamepad focus inside the transient UI until dismissed.
+Light dismiss controls such as menus, context menus, and other flyouts, trap keyboard and gamepad focus inside the transient UI until dismissed.
 To provide a visual cue for this behavior, light dismiss controls on Xbox will draw an overlay that dims the visibility of out of scope UI.
 This behavior can be modified with the  [LightDismissOverlayMode](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.primitives.flyoutbase.lightdismissoverlaymode.aspx) property.
-By default, transient UIs will draw the light dismiss overlay on Xbox (**Auto**) but not other device families, but apps can choose to force the overlay to be always **On** or always **Off**.
+By default, transient UIs will draw the light dismiss overlay on Xbox (**Auto**) but not other device families.
+You can choose to force the overlay to be always **On** or always **Off**.

 ```xaml
 <MenuFlyout LightDismissOverlayMode="Off" />